 It may sound like a fairytale to some, but the reality is that you can realize massive performance improvements for your project by putting smart technology to work.
 This technology is no longer something way off into the future.
 Instead, it is available right now to help projects flourish.

-Let me give you a glimpse of what I am talking about.
+Here's a glimpse of what we're talking about.

 Buildots was recently used on a 36 story building project to track construction progress.
 Early on in the project (19 Aug 2020) it was noted that one of the trades was starting to deviate significantly from the project plan (6%).
 The construction manager immediately addressed this with the contractor.
 Two weeks later, the contractor was back on track and only trailing by 1%.